metrumresearchgroup/example-models/README.md

   * Computes analytical solutions for forcing PK One and Two compartment model with a first-order absorption
   * Computes numerical solution for the forced compartment model using the rk45 or bdf method

 __This prototype is still under development__ and has been uploaded to facilitate working with the community of Stan developers.
-The current version was written by Charles Margossian (@charlesm93), Bill Gillespie (@billgillespie), and Metrum Research Group, LLC.
+The current version was written by Charles Margossian (@charlesm93), Yi Zhang (@yizhang-cae), Bill Gillespie (@billgillespie), and Metrum Research Group, LLC (@metrumresearchgroup.
 We have recieved extensive help from the Stan development team.

 See the user manual (`torstenManual.pdf`) for more information and guidance on the examples.
 If you have any questions, please raise an issue on GitHub or send us an e-mail at billg@metrumrg.com.